 Chia Seed Health Benefits

 Chia seeds are a powerhouse of nutrients and those instil great benefits on to our bodies and health.
-They are an amazing functional food, providing nutrition, healing and energy.
-The top nine benefits of this chia seeds includes;
+They are an amazing functional food.
+Providing nutrition, healing and energy.
+The top nine benefits of this chia seeds include;

 Aid in Reducing Inflammation

 It is the fatty acid content in chia seeds that aids in reducing inflammation and regulating inflammatory responses in the body and well as boosting up the bodies immune system (Santos-López, J.A., 2017).

 Topically chia seed oils application has been shown to improve skin hydration, preventing itching and reducing inflammation (Jeong, S.K., et al., 2010).